Diabetic patient testing blood

 AppriseMD’s physician advisor conducted a peer-to-peer with the insurance company regarding the totality of the treatment and the timing of changes in status.
 The inpatient level of care was viewed in the context of the care throughout the entire stay, rather than in the period after the inpatient status was requested.
 The discussion included the patient’s treatments while in observation status for shortness of breath and hyperglycemia, including dangerously high glucose levels that required the need for IV fluids and insulin adjustments.
 It also included discussion of complications on the second day of hospitalization that required ongoing medical and supportive care and medication adjustments beyond the observation period.

-AppriseMD’s collaboration with the hospital team throughout the entire UM process from second level reviews through the peer-to-peers resulted in a denial reversal and inpatient approval because of the need for ongoing medical management beyond the observation period.
+AppriseMD’s collaboration with the hospital team throughout the entire UM process from second-level reviews through the peer-to-peers resulted in a denial reversal and inpatient approval because of the need for ongoing medical management beyond the observation period.

 Read more about guidelines for observation stays here.